 Business writers can help their readers—even those already in retirement—by reporting on how to banish one or more of the top three regrets in retirement now.

-Not saving enough
+Not saving enough for retirement

 The older you are when you start saving for retirement, the more you’ll need to save.
 The rule of thumb for older workers to save is up to 20% of your salary, according to this report from the Stanford Center on Longevity.
 If you’re over 50, you can save up to $24,000 in a 401(k) plan, and another $6,500.